arduino/docs-content/content/hardware/02.hero/boards/yun-rev2/tutorials/shell-commands/content.md

 It runs the wifiCheck script (located at /usr/bin/pretty-wifi-info.lua) on the Linux processor, then uses grep to get the signal strength.

-On the board, parseInt() is called to read the WiFi signal strength as an integer, and uses that number to fade an LED with `analogWrite()`.
+On the board, parseInt() is called to read the Wi-Fi signal strength as an integer, and uses that number to fade an LED with `analogWrite()`.

 ## Hardware Required